Robert O’Dowd and Tim King Salem-News.com

 Testimony from Allen Raul Rudd: Webb, op. cit., pg.
 253.

-Posted by Robert O'Dowd on Dec 12 2012, With 0 Reads, Filed under Drug War.
+Posted by Robert O'Dowd on December 12, 2012, With 3779 Reads Filed under Drug War.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.